Commonfare-net/macao-social-wallet/README.md

 More resources can be found on the D-CENT webpage: http://dcentproject.eu/resource_category/publications/

-Furthermore, Freecoin's first social wallet pilots are informed by the research made in the [PIE Project](http://pieproject.eu).
+Furthermore, Freecoin's first social wallet pilots are informed by the research made in the [Commonfare project](http://pieproject.eu).

 ## Configuration